-- 19.1 A National Shotgun Proficiency Medal Award can only be won whilst shooting in a SSAA organised shotgun competition under these Rules and therefore may only be obtained by a financial SSAA member. - 19.2 A National Shotgun Proficiency Medal Award is available, on a once only basis, for shooting the following continuous breaks. - 19.2.1 Shooting a continuous break of 25 targets. - 19.2.2 Shooting a continuous break of 50 targets. - 19.2.3 Shooting a continuous break of 75 targets. - 19.2.4 Shooting a continuous break of 100 targets. - 19.2.5 Shooting a continuous break of 125 targets. - 19.2.6 Shooting a continuous break of 150 targets. - 19.2.7 Shooting a continuous break of 175 targets. - 19.2.8 Shooting a continuous break of 200 targets. - 19.2.9 Shooting a complete round of 5-Stand. - 19.2.10 Shooting a complete round of 25 Sporting Clays. - 19.2.11 Shooting a complete round of Birdbrain
+- 19.1 A National Shotgun Proficiency Medal Award can only be won whilst shooting in a SSAA organised shotgun competition under these Rules and therefore may only be obtained by a financial SSAA member. - 19.2 A National Shotgun Proficiency Medal Award is available for National 5-Stand or Sporting events, on a once only basis, for shooting the following continuous breaks.
+All requests for a break badge shall be made to the Shotgun National Discipline Chairman, accompanied by proof of the relevant continuous break.
+State and Club event are the responsibility of the Club running the event. - 19.2.1 Shooting a continuous break of 25 targets. - 19.2.2 Shooting a continuous break of 50 targets. - 19.2.3 Shooting a continuous break of 75 targets. - 19.2.4 Shooting a continuous break of 100 targets. - 19.2.5 Shooting a continuous break of 125 targets. - 19.2.6 Shooting a continuous break of 150 targets. - 19.2.7 Shooting a continuous break of 175 targets. - 19.2.8 Shooting a continuous break of 200 targets.